Sheldon Rankins: New Orleans Saints

-2017

-During his second season, Rankins started all 16 regular season games to help a scoring defense go from 31st in the NFL to tenth in the league.
-Rankins recorded 16 solo tackles (26 total), one forced fumble, one interception, and one pass defensed.
+During his second season in 2017, Rankins started all 16 regular season games to help a scoring defense go from ranking 31st to tenth in the league.
+He recorded 16 solo tackles (26 total), one forced fumble, one interception, and one pass defensed.

-2018

-In 2018, Rankins started all 16 games, recorded 40 tackles and eight sacks, which was second best on the team behind Cameron Jordan.
-In the divisional round of the playoffs, against the Philadelphia Eagles, Rankins suffered a torn Achilles and was placed on injured reserve on January 15, 2019.
+In a Week 8 win against the Minnesota Vikings in 2018, for the first time in his NFL career, Rankins made 2 sacks in a single game on quarterback Kirk Cousins.
+For that game, he shared the top spot for sacks on the team with teammate LB Marcus Davenport.
+Throughout the 2018 season, Rankins started all 16 games, recording 40 tackles and eight sacks (second-best on the team behind Cameron Jordan.)
+In the divisional round of the playoffs against the Philadelphia Eagles, Rankins suffered a torn Achilles and was placed on injured reserve on January 15, 2019.

-2019

 On April 24, 2019, the Saints picked up the fifth-year option on Rankins' contract.
-He was placed on injured reserve on December 11, 2019 with an ankle injury.
+He was placed on injured reserve on December 11 with an ankle injury.
 He finished the season with 10 tackles and two sacks through 10 games.

-2020

 On November 6, 2020, Rankins was placed on injured reserve with a knee injury.
-He was activated on December 5, 2020.
+He was activated on December 5.
+In the Wild Card round against the Chicago Bears, he sacked quarterback Mitchell Trubisky.
+Throughout the season, he played in 12 regular season games and 2 post-season games, recording 2.5 sacks, 23 combined tackles, 11 quarterback hits and 1 pass deflection.

 New York Jets

 On March 23, 2021, Rankins signed a two-year, $17 million contract with the New York Jets.
+That season, he played in 16 regular season games while starting in 3, making 3 sacks, 32 combined tackles, 7 quarterback hits and 2 fumble recoveries.

+On November 8, 2022, on a first down in the first quarter, Rankins forced a fumble on Buffalo Bills quarterback Josh Allen, of which Allen recovered for a 2-yard gain.
+In that win for the Jets, he was ruled out for 4–6 weeks after suffering a dislocated elbow.
+Rankins returned to play on December 4, in a loss to the Vikings.
+He ended the season starting in 15 games, with 3 sacks, 43 combined tackles, 7 quarterback hits and 1 forced fumble.

+Houston Texans (first stint)

+On March 18, 2023, Rankins signed a one-year, $10.5 million contract with the Houston Texans.
+He was activated from the physically unable to perform list on July 30.
+Rankins was named the starting right defensive tackle that season.
+During the Week 17 victory over the Tennessee Titans, Rankins recovered a fumble by Will Levis and returned it 13 yards for his first NFL touchdown.
+In 15 starts, he recorded 37 tackles, a forced fumble, and was third on the team with six sacks.